Order resumes at Golden Star's Prestea mine in Ghana after local reports of "siege" - Miningmx

 ORDER had been resumed at Golden Star Resources’ Prestea mine in Ghana following “a security incident” this week, the company said.

-“I can confirm that there was security incident, the Ghana Police have dealt with it and operations are continuing,” said Michael Stoner, head of investor relations for Golden Star in an e-mail.
+“I can confirm that there was security incident, the Ghana Police have dealt with it and operations are continuing,” said a Golden Star spokesman in an e-mail.
 “The authorities and community have all been very supportive of the operation.”

 Ghanaian news website myjoyonline reported on August 17 that mining had been brought to a standstill after armed men “laid siege” at Prestea.
 Three people were injured.